Skip to content Skip to sidebar Skip to footer

 Red and yellow chihuly glass art at Franklin Park Conservatory

 About: This horticultural and educational institution showcases exotic plant collections, special exhibitions, and a landmark 1895 glasshouse.
-It’s a peaceful retreat that offers seasonal displays and art installations, including a variety of stunning works by Chihuly.
+It’s a peaceful retreat that offers seasonal displays and art installations, including 17 Chihuly glass pieces that are now part of the permanent collection.

 Location: 1777 E Broad St, Columbus, OH 43203